arvigeus/AZ-204/Learning Path/App Service.md

 - Import the certificate into App Service.
 - Manage the certificate, such as renew, rekey, and export it.

-:information_source: App Service Certificates are not supported in Azure National Clouds at this time.
+:information_source: App Service Certificates aren't supported in Azure National Clouds at this time.

 ## Scale apps in Azure App Service